Laura M. Robinson: Balderdash

 Robinson created the board game Balderdash with advertising copywriter Paul Toyne, her boyfriend at the time, in 1984.
 It is a board game version of the parlor game Dictionary, where players compete to guess the correct definition of a word from among false ones.
 Robinson and Toyne played the parlor game the first time they met, at Toyne's family cottage, and they started work on the board game within a month.
-The five television commercials that Robinson had running supported the pair while they developed the game over the first eight months.
-They almost lived in libraries to research the 2,500 words that made it into the first edition.
-One night they were locked into the University of Toronto library after missing closing time.
+The five television commercials that Robinson had running supported the pair while they developed the game over the first eight months, most of which they spent in libraries to research the 2,500 words that made it into the first edition.
+One night they were locked in the University of Toronto library after missing closing time.
 Her mother Margaret came up with the board game name, which means "nonsense".

-Balderdash was one in a series of successful Canadian board games, beginning with Trivial Pursuit from Ontario in 1982, Scruples in 1984 from Manitoba, and Pictionary from Vancouver in 1985.
+Balderdash launched among a series of successful 1980s Canadian board games: Trivial Pursuit in 1982, Scruples in 1984, and Pictionary in 1985.
 A friend's successful investment in Trivial Pursuit spurred the couple on.
 They sold the first 5000 copies in Ontario toy stores before expanding throughout Canada with the Canadian Toy Fair in early 1985.
-The following year, Balderdash became the top selling game in Canada, dethroning Trivial Pursuit.
+The following year, Balderdash became the top-selling game in Canada, dethroning Trivial Pursuit.
 The couple made between $1 and $2 for each copy sold.

-By 1987, Robinson and Toyne had split up romantically, but remained business partners.
+By 1987, Robinson and Toyne split up romantically, but they remained business partners.
 By the following year, over a million copies of the game had been sold in Canada, with another million expected to sell in the United States that year.
 In 1990, Balderdashs Swedish translation, Rappakalja, won the Årets Spel award for Best Family Game from the Swedish game manufacturers' association.

 By 1997, Balderdash was sold in Australia, Canada, Europe, the United Kingdom, and the United States, with over 5 million copies sold worldwide.
 By 2006, it had sold over 10 million copies in 17 countries.